kubevirt/monitoring/docs/runbooks/VirtHandlerRESTErrorsBurst.md

 ## Mitigation
-If the `virt-handler` cannot connect to the apiserver, delete the pod to force a restart.
+If the `virt-handler` cannot connect to the apiserver, delete the pod to force a restart:

 ```
-$ kubectl delete -n <KubeVirt Install Namespace> <virt-handler-pod-name>
+$ kubectl delete -n <kubevirt-install-namespace> <virt-handler-pod-name>
 ```